-Core Strategy Policy T5 generally requires the submission of Travel Plans in support of development proposals.
-In addition any strategic planning applications will be required by Essex County Council Highways Department to be accompanied by a Transport Assessment. - in particular, those that might come forward as part of the mixed-use redevelopment of the Eldon Way Opportunity Site - and ensure that adequate mitigation measures would be put in place.
+Core Strategy Policy T6 generally requires the submission of Travel Plans in support of development proposals.
+This requirement is increased, in accordance with Draft Policy DM28, to also include the submission of a Transport Assessment, which would be necessary to assess the impact of proposed large developments in particular, those that might come forward as part of the mixed-use redevelopment of the Eldon Way Opportunity Site - and ensure that adequate mitigation measures would be put in place.
 This approach would help to encourage the use of sustainable modes of travel and reduce the impact of new development on Hockley's roads and transport network.